frizatch/EarthEngine-GEE-and-Landsat/README.md

 ### geemap tools

-Many of the steps you can do with code, as seen in the notebook, can also be done with built-in geemap tools in the interactive map!
+Many of the steps you can do with code, like many of the things we do in the notebook, can also be done with built-in geemap tools in the interactive map!

 You can access them from the small wrench icon in the upper right of your map: